JoanaMota/my_Oh_My_Zsh/README.md

 mv 10-powerline-symbols.conf ~/.config/fontconfig/conf.d/
 ```

 Fixing this broken theme with the correct font was no piece of cake.
 The `Ubuntu Mono Nerd Font Complete Mono Windows Compatible.ttf` worked for me.
-To install just double click to open and click install. (this font is in the repository)
+In Windows to install just double click to open and click install. (this font is in the repository)

 Afterwards run:
 ```